14 Ways To Speed Up A Slow Computer

 - Go to System.
 From the penal on the left-hand side, select

-- Advanced system settings, in the advanced tab, click on
+- For advanced system settings, in the advanced tab, click on

 - Performance settings